openscope/openscope/tools/documentation/deployment-checklist.md

 ### Before Development Phase Checklist
 1. Attempt to merge `master` into `develop` with `git merge master`.
-    - If master contains no hotfixes, git should reply `Already up-to-date.`.
+    - If master contains no unmerged hotfixes, git should reply `Already up-to-date.`.
-    - If master contains hotfixes, git will merge the changes (by FF if possible).
+    - If master contains unmerged hotfixes, git will merge the changes (by FF if possible).
 1. If changes _were_ merged, push to origin.

 _Any feature/bugfix/hotfix branch may be merged (to the appropriate branches) during this phase._

 ### Before Testing Phase Checklist
 At least three days prior to the end of the sprint, we will create a "release" branch that represents the state of the simulator after the current sprint's work would be merged into master.
-This release branch has a short lifespan, and exists to provide an end-user testing platform (through our staging app) as well as separation from the `develop` branch in case we want delay the release to master, but allow the next sprint to begin on schedule.
+This release branch has a short lifespan, and exists to provide an end-user testing platform (through our staging app) as well as separation from the `develop` branch in case we want to delay the release to master, but allow the next sprint to begin on schedule.

 1. Create new branch `release/#.#.#` from `develop`.
 1. Open a pull request for `release/#.#.#` into `master`.